sangupta/dry-redis/README.md

 For a list of all Redis commands, refer http://redis.io/commands.

-## TODO

-* Thread-safety is currently not supported
-* Multiple redis databases and moving between databases is currently not supported
-* Increase unit-test code-coverage
-* Implement missing Redis commands (see below for details)
-* Remove differences from actual Redis implementations (see below for details)

 ## Download

 The latest released binaries are available from Maven Central using: